 It goes without saying that the dog is one of the two most common indoor pets we could get.
 The world of dog ownership is huge.
-If you’re hesitant about getting a dog because you’ve never owned one, do reconsider this thought as the World Wide Web is an excellent place where you can find literary every bit of information you’d need on how to take care of it.
+If you’re hesitant about getting a dog because you’ve never owned one or you are scared for your interior, do reconsider this thought as the World Wide Web is an excellent place where you can find literary every bit of information you’d need on how to take care of it.

 A dog is a man’s best friend, in a literal sense.
 The dog will care for you, your kids, and keep your home safe from intruders.
 Smaller dogs are better as children companions, but never underestimate the love that a big dog can provide.
 You can check the WhyDoPet and find out all you want to know about your pet, its behaviour and many more.